 The Dutch Capital hosts the Light Festival in winter every year.

-It mainly celebrates art, light, and creativity, featuring several light sculptures, installations, and projections that light up the street, canals, and city buildings.
+It mainly celebrates art, light, and creativity, featuring several light sculptures, installations, and projections that light up the streets, canals, and city buildings.

 The main aim of this festival is to inspire and engage tourists and residents by displaying the original and cutting-edge uses of light in an artistic expression.